theplenoh/LeafBBS/README.md

 ## Trivia
 The former name of LeafBBS is CocoaBBS as it can be observed in this repo commit history.
-However, Plenoh changed the name of this internet bullet-in board system(BBS) since he felt unhealthy and noticed the risk of getting diabetes due to his developing dependency on caffeine and sugar.
+However, Plenoh changed the name of this internet bulletin board system(BBS) since he felt unhealthy and noticed the risk of getting diabetes due to his developing dependency on caffeine and sugar.
 Green diet such as lettuce, cucumber, and spinach is much healthier.

 ## License Information